JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/L_enfant_Jesus_et_les_docteurs_de_la_Loi.md

 <figcaption>Illustration of the thick veil behind which the tablets of the law were supposed to lie. <a href="https://www.idixa.net/Pixa/pagixa-0909211713.html">https://www.idixa.net/Pixa/pagixa-0909211713.html</a></figcaption>
 </figure>

 The Tablets of the Law represented, for the Hebrews, the great agreement of the people with their God, Yahweh.
-“Their worship followed the letter of the law and they indulged in a form of self-satisfaction based on the false pride of their genealogy.” ([UB 121:7.1](/en/The_Urantia_Book/121#p7_1))
+“Their worship followed the letter of the law and they indulged in a form of self-satisfaction based on the false pride of their genealogy.” (<a id="a74_253"></a>[UB 121:7.1](/en/The_Urantia_Book/121#p7_1))

-The successive High Priests derived their legitimacy, their prestige and their authority over the people from the exclusive prerogative of having, alone, access to the Law. “_In the first century AD, the oral interpretation of the law by recognized educators, the scribes, had acquired a higher authority than the written law itself._” ([UB 121:7.4](/en/The_Urantia_Book/121#p7_4))"
+The successive High Priests derived their legitimacy, their prestige and their authority over the people from the exclusive prerogative of having, alone, access to the Law. “_In the first century AD, the oral interpretation of the law by recognized educators, the scribes, had acquired a higher authority than the written law itself._” (<a id="a76_337"></a>[UB 121:7.4](/en/The_Urantia_Book/121#p7_4))"

 Why did Jesus ask this question?
 Was it simple curiosity born from his studies of the Law or did he want to understand why, with his young mind of thirteen, his Father who is in heaven needed to hide from the eyes of men behind a curtain, or was he already calling into question the authority of Caiaphas and the letter of the law which held his father's people in spiritual slavery?